Thursday, March 05, 2020

 While we continue to support various ways of making mobile websites, we recommend responsive web design for new websites.
 We suggest not using separate mobile URLs (often called "m-dot") because of issues and confusion we've seen over the years, both from search engines and users.

 Mobile-first indexing has come a long way.
-It's great to see how the web has evolved from desktop to mobile, and how webmasters have helped to allow crawling & indexing to match how users interact with the web!
+It's great to see how the web has evolved from desktop to mobile, and how webmasters have helped to allow crawling and indexing to match how users interact with the web!
 We appreciate all your work over the years, which has helped to make this transition fairly smooth.
-We’ll continue to monitor and evaluate these changes carefully.
+We'll continue to monitor and evaluate these changes carefully.
 If you have any questions, please drop by our Webmaster forums or our public events.